Category: Intro to InterWorx Clustering

 A bogged down system is a blight on any hosting service.
 In a highly competitive industry where reliability and responsiveness are the currency of success, hosts need systems that can give them an edge.

-The InterWorx Cluster Panel is a server cluster solution that helps hosts achieve superior availability and scalability over their competitors without killing profit margins.
-It has all the features of the Control Panel with the additional benefit of being able to spawn and expand a server cluster as needed.
+InterWorx Clustering is a cluster solution that helps hosts achieve superior availability and scalability over their competitors without killing profit margins.
+Best of all, it’s included in the box with every InterWorx install!

 An InterWorx Cluster using the InterWorx Cluster Panel is a collection of servers that cooperate to make it appear to the outside world that there is a single hardware or VM server unit providing the set of Supported Services.